meettingthespam/quickTutorialsForNecessaryThings/getting_ubunutu_linux_server_setup.md

 ### should look something like this:
 ssh root@45.79.17.21

-##first thing, update and upgrade your ubuntu with command:
+## first thing, update and upgrade your ubuntu with command:

 apt update && apt upgrade

-##after that happens, you're going to want to set your host name
+## after that happens, you're going to want to set your host name
 ## with command:
 hostnamectl set-hostname PineappleApp-server

 ## double checkig to make sure it's updated
-##(this should return whatever you named your hostname)
+## (this should return whatever you named your hostname)

 	hostname

 ## now you have to also set his new host name in your host file
 ## do this with the built in editor nano
 nano /etc/hosts

 ### what you'll see is this:

 127.0.0.1       localhost

-## This the only thing you add or change:
+#### This the only thing you add or change:
-### add your custom ip address here and update the host name
+#### add your custom ip address here and update the host name:
 45.79.17.21     PineappleApp-server

 The following lines are desirable for IPv6 capable hosts